 • Description: Indicates whether the notification channel "database" should be used for index updates instead of JMS.
-The default value is "false", but the recommended value for new installations is "true".
+The default value is "true."

 database.notification.redelivery.delay.seconds

 • Description: If the notification channel "database" is used for index updates, this property indicates the delay for notification redelivery when an exception occurs.